farcasterxyz/contracts/docs/docs.md

 ### Migration

 The StorageRegistry contract does not contain any special states for migration.
 Once deployed, the operator can use the credit functions to award storage units to fids if necessary.
+We intend to use this function to credit existing users with storage.

 ### Administration

+StorageRent defines multiple roles rather than a single owner address.

-An `operator` address can credit storage to fids without the payment of rent.
+An `operator` role can credit storage to fids without the payment of rent.
 This is used for the initial migration to assign storage to existing users, so that their messages aren't auto-expired from Hubs.

-A `treasurer` address can move funds from the contract to a pre-defined `vault` address, but cannot change this destination.
+A `treasurer` role can move funds from the contract to a pre-defined `vault` address, but cannot change this destination.
 Only the `owner` may change the vault address to a new destination.
+The `treasurer` may also refresh the oracle price and set the storage unit price in USD.

-An `owner` address can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.
+An `owner` role can modify many parameters including the total supply of storage units, the price of rent, the duration for which exchange prices are valid and the deprecation timestamp.

 ### Upgradeability